BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings

 \section{Results}

-\textit{\textbf{Fine-tuning experiments}}: Fine-tuning drastically improves performance in the standard test set for all voice types, as shown in table \ref{tab:vtc-ff-vs-frozen}.
-BabyHuBERT-2 achieves 64.0\% average F-score, substantially outperforming both W2V2-LL4300 (58.7\%) and HuBERT base (51.4\%).
-This demonstrates the value of large-scale, multilingual child-centered pre-training over both clean adult speech (HuBERT Base) and English-only child data (W2V2-LL4300).
-Both BabyHuBERT iterations perform similarly after fine-tuning (63.7\% vs 64.0\%), suggesting that the additional clustering iteration provides marginal benefits for our task.
-Notably, BabyHuBERT-2 exhibits lower variance across fine-tuning runs, suggesting more robust and stable feature representations while yielding the best run on the test set which we select as the BabyHuBERT-VTC model.
+\textit{\textbf{Fine-tuning experiments}}: Table~\ref{tab:vtc-ff-vs-frozen} reports the hold-out set performance for all fine-tuned models.
+HuBERT base and large, pre-trained on clean adult English speech, achieve the lowest performance (average F1-score of $50.7 \pm 1.7\%$ and $49.1 \pm 3.6 \%$, respectively).
+The substantial performance gain observed with W2V2-LL4300 (+7.7\% average F1 over HuBERT base) likely stems from its pre-training on child-centered recordings collected in English-speaking families.
+Unlike controlled adult speech corpora, such recordings expose the model to naturalistic child and child-directed speech as well as the challenging acoustic conditions typical of daylong recordings.

+Both BabyHuBERT iterations substantially outperform W2V2-LL4300 ($63.5 \pm 1.6 \%$ and $64.2 \pm 1.0\%$ vs.$58.4 \pm 1.1\%$), likely because BabyHuBERT benefits from both a larger pre-training corpus and greater linguistic diversity.
+This exposes the model to a broader range of child vocal patterns and acoustic conditions beyond those found in English-speaking households.
+Both iterations perform similarly, suggesting that the additional clustering iteration provides limited additional gains.
+Given that BabyHuBERT-2 achieves the highest F1-scores across all speaker categories, we select it for all subsequent experiments (hereinafter referred to as BabyHuBERT-VTC).

-\textit{\textbf{Comparison with existing models}}: Table \ref{tab:vtc-sota} demonstrates that BabyHuBERT substantially outperforms existing VTC systems on the standard test set.
-Our best model achieves 64.6\% average F-score, representing 11.0 and 13.7 absolute percentage point improvements over Whisper-VTC and PyanNet-VTC respectively.
-The model shows notable progress on the challenging \class{OCH} class, achieving 51.4\% F-score compared to much lower performance from existing systems.
-Comparison with Human 2 reveals that BabyHuBERT approaches human-level performance, achieving 64.6\% average F-score compared to the human annotator's 69.8\%, representing a gap of only 5.2 absolute percentage points.
+\textit{\textbf{Comparison with existing models}}: In Table~\ref{tab:vtc-sota}, we compare the performance of our best model, BabyHuBERT-VTC, against existing baselines.
+We also report the performance of a second human annotator as a topline, reflecting the inherent ambiguity of the task and providing an upper bound that accounts for disagreement between annotators.
+Results demonstrate that BabyHuBERT-VTC substantially outperforms existing systems on the hold-out set.
+Our best model achieves 66.9\% average F1-score, representing 13.3 and 16.0 absolute percentage point improvements over Whisper-VTC and PyanNet-VTC, respectively.
+The model shows notable progress on the challenging \class{OCH} class, achieving 56.1\% F1 compared to much lower performance from existing systems. \class{OCH} is particularly difficult as other children's voices share many acoustic properties with the key child's voice, making the two classes hard to discriminate.
+Comparison with a second human annotator reveals that BabyHuBERT approaches human-level performance, achieving 66.9\% average F1-score compared to the second annotator's 69.8\%, representing a gap of only 2.9 percentage points.